 People Who Want to See a Lot in a Few Days

-If you’re in Paris for only a few days and you want to see as much as possible, I think you’d get a lot of value from the Paris Pass.
-As mentioned before, the hours you save by skipping some lines is a nice luxury — especially in the summer.
+If you’re in Paris for only a few days and want to see as much as possible, I think you’d get a lot of value from the Paris Pass.
+As mentioned before, the hours you save by skipping some lines is a nice luxury—especially in the summer.

 Travelers Who Want To Do Non-Museum Activities

-It’s the non-museum activities that give the most value to the Paris Pass.
+It’s the non-museum activities that add the most value to the Paris Pass.
 Here are what I think are the best non-museum activities on the Paris Pass:

-• Various Walking Tours: I’m always a fan of walking tours.
+- Various Walking Tours: I’m a big fan of walking tours.

 Travelers with Children (17 and Under)